qwet11/Resume/Resume.md

 ### Java
 ![Java](https://progress-bar.dev/80/?width=400)
-> I am very comfortable with Java.
+> I am very comfortable programming with Java.
 I have completed several projects ranging from simple AP Computer Science questions to creating a simple Bank Applications to creating a [Tennis Database].

 ### Python
 ![Python](https://progress-bar.dev/70/?width=400)
-> I am fairly comfortable with Python.
+> I am fairly comfortable programming with Python.
 I built many mini-programs (such as a Bank Application, email formatter, and Tic-Tac-Toe game); however, they were mainly to test certain concepts and haven't been uploaded to github as of yet.

 ### C\#
 ![C#](https://progress-bar.dev/70/?width=400)
-> I am fairly competent with C#, but I need more practice with the language so that I am as fluent in C# as I am in Java.
+> I am fairly competent programming with C#, but I need more practice with the language so that I am as fluent in C# as I am in Java.

 ### HTML
 ![HTML](https://progress-bar.dev/70/?width=400)
 > This is the first language I learnt to code in.
-I am decently competent with HTML
+I am decently competent programming with HTML

 ### CSS
 ![CSS](https://progress-bar.dev/50/?width=400)